k3s-io/k3s/docs/release/kubernetes-upgrade.md

 NOTE: As of v1.21.4 and above, every new release minor or patch requires a new entry be created in `channels.yaml`.
 It is possible to build off the server, agent, and chart arguments defined in other entries.

 For example, v1.21.4 has server args defined below.
-The versions pertaining to the release in progress will match the corresponding patch versions established at the begining of this document:
+The versions pertaining to the release in progress will match the corresponding patch versions established at the beginning of this document:
 ```yaml
 - version: v1.21.4+k3s2
      minChannelServerVersion: v2.6.0-alpha1